 2.3.7.
-Good House Keeping and Pollution Prevention for Permittee Owned Operations
+Good House Keeping and Pollution Prevention for Permittee Owned Operations a.
+Operations and Maintenance Programs

 Objective: The permittee shall implement an operations and maintenance program for permittee-owned operations that has a goal of preventing or reducing pollutant runoff and protecting water quality from all permittee-owned operations.